gogins/csound-vst3-opcodes/README.md

 In the root directory of your local repository, execute `bash update-submodules.bash` to initialize the Steinberg VST SDK submodules.

-Change to the `vst3sdk` directory and follow the build instructions there.
+Change to the `vst3sdk` directory and, on Linux, prepare for building according to the `vst3sdk/doc/vstinterfaces/linuxSetup.html` file.
+Then build the VST SDK and examples following the instructions [here](https://github.com/steinbergmedia/vst3sdk#200),

 Install Csound on your system.
-On Linux build Csound using the instructions [here](https://github.com/csound/csound/blob/develop/BUILD.md).
+On Linux, build Csound using the instructions [here](https://github.com/csound/csound/blob/develop/BUILD.md).

 Change to the `vst3-plugins` directory and execute the following commands:
 ```